The IoT (Internet of Things), is defined as

 and efforts to stimulate interest at middle and high school

-levels through sponsored online competitions such as Cisco NetRiders and Air Force Association’s CyberPatriot.
+levels through sponsored online competitions such as Cisco NetRiders; the Air Force Association’s CyberPatriot. and CyberWatchWest whose mission reads,"...to increase the quantity and quality of the Cybersecurity workforce throughout the western United States."
 A recent article in PCWorld titled "How to Become an Ethical Hacker," outlines the education, certification and experience needed to become an ethical hacker otherwise known as a "white hat" hacker.
 Two of the basic certifications noted in this article can be taken as a result of the courses offered here at Irvington by those students who successfully complete the course work.
 To support this effort our curriculum continually

 undergoes revision including the rollout of a cyber security course for 2016-17